uncannyMBM/pollit/README.md

 DB_PASSWORD=your_database_password (Leave blank if you don't have any)

 #### Migrate the project Schema
-Now go to your cmd prompt or terminal and run
+Now go to the cmd prompt or terminal and run
 <pre>php artisan migrate</pre>

+#### How to run the project?
+After configuring the project successfully.
+Go to the cmd prompt or terminal from your project directory and run
+<pre>php artisan serve</pre>
+Now go to the browser and visit http://127.0.0.1:8000